gautamkaran/BSC-IT/Sem3/QBN/Python/python.answer.md

     '''------------***************--------------'''
     ```

-    ***

 13. **Explain features of python programs.**

+    [Answer]

     1. **Readable and Maintainable Code**

-       - **Clean Syntax**: *Python's syntax is designed to be easy to read and write.
-Its use of indentation to define code blocks instead of braces makes the code more visually appealing and easier to follow.*
+       - **Clean Syntax**: _Python's syntax is designed to be easy to read and write.
+Its use of indentation to define code blocks instead of braces makes the code more visually appealing and easier to follow._
-       - **Concise**: *Python often allows developers to express concepts in fewer lines of code compared to other languages, which enhances readability and maintainability.*
+       - **Concise**: _Python often allows developers to express concepts in fewer lines of code compared to other languages, which enhances readability and maintainability._

     2. **Interpreted Language**

-       - **Dynamic Execution**: *Python code is executed line-by-line by the Python interpreter, which means there’s no need for a separate compilation step.
-This feature facilitates quick testing and iterative development.*
+       - **Dynamic Execution**: _Python code is executed line-by-line by the Python interpreter, which means there’s no need for a separate compilation step.
+This feature facilitates quick testing and iterative development._

     3. **Dynamic Typing**

-       - **Type Flexibility**: *Variables in Python do not need to be explicitly declared with a type.
+       - **Type Flexibility**: _Variables in Python do not need to be explicitly declared with a type.
 The type is determined at runtime based on the value assigned to the variable.
-This makes Python code more flexible and easier to write.*
+This makes Python code more flexible and easier to write._

     4. **Object-Oriented Programming (OOP)**

-        - **Classes and Objects**: *Python supports OOP principles, allowing you to define classes and create objects.
-This promotes code reuse and organization.*
+       - **Classes and Objects**: _Python supports OOP principles, allowing you to define classes and create objects.
+This promotes code reuse and organization._
-        - **Inheritance and Polymorphism**: *Python supports inheritance, enabling the creation of new classes based on existing ones, and polymorphism, allowing for methods to operate differently based on the object calling them.*
+       - **Inheritance and Polymorphism**: _Python supports inheritance, enabling the creation of new classes based on existing ones, and polymorphism, allowing for methods to operate differently based on the object calling them._

     5. **Functional Programming Features**

-       - **First-Class Functions**: *Functions in Python are first-class objects, meaning they can be passed as arguments, returned from other functions, and assigned to variables.*
+       - **First-Class Functions**: _Functions in Python are first-class objects, meaning they can be passed as arguments, returned from other functions, and assigned to variables._
-       - **Lambda Functions**: *Python supports anonymous functions using lambda expressions for short-lived operations.*
+       - **Lambda Functions**: _Python supports anonymous functions using lambda expressions for short-lived operations._

     6. **Rich Standard Library**

-       - **Built-in Modules**: *Python comes with a comprehensive standard library that provides modules and packages for a wide range of tasks, from file handling and regular expressions to web development and networking.*
+       - **Built-in Modules**: _Python comes with a comprehensive standard library that provides modules and packages for a wide range of tasks, from file handling and regular expressions to web development and networking._

     7. **Community and Ecosystem**

-       - **Active Community**: *Python has a large and active community that contributes to its growth through libraries, frameworks, and tools.
-The community also provides extensive documentation and support.*
+       - **Active Community**: _Python has a large and active community that contributes to its growth through libraries, frameworks, and tools.
+The community also provides extensive documentation and support._

     8. **Integration Capabilities**

-       - **Interfacing with Other Languages**: *Python can interface with other programming languages and technologies, such as Java (via Jython), .NET (via IronPython), and C/C++ (via ctypes or Cython).*
+       - **Interfacing with Other Languages**: _Python can interface with other programming languages and technologies, such as Java (via Jython), .NET (via IronPython), and C/C++ (via ctypes or Cython)._

     9. **Exception Handling**

-       - **Robust Error Handling**: *Python provides a structured way to handle errors and exceptions using try, except, finally, and raise statements.
-This helps in managing runtime errors gracefully.*
+       - **Robust Error Handling**: _Python provides a structured way to handle errors and exceptions using try, except, finally, and raise statements.
+This helps in managing runtime errors gracefully._

     10. **Cross-Platform Compatibility**
-        - **Portability**: *Python programs can run on various operating systems, including Windows, macOS, and Linux, with little to no modification, making it highly portable.*
+        - **Portability**: _Python programs can run on various operating systems, including Windows, macOS, and Linux, with little to no modification, making it highly portable._

-     ---
+    ***

 14. **Discuss differences between local and global variables.**
 15. **Explain if – else statement with an example.**